 It is extremely difficult, sometimes impossible, to review part of a contract without the rest of the document for context.
-It is highly recommended that you send the entire contract so that your lawyer can provide advice that is accurate and useful.
-We cannot guarantee the quality of your Contract Review if you don’t submit the entire document.
+It is highly recommended that you have the entire contract reviewed so your lawyer can provide advice that is accurate and useful.
+We cannot guarantee the quality or even possibility of your Contract Review if you don’t get the entire document reviewed.

 We do not charge for title pages, signature pages, or any other non-substantial pages.
 Your lawyer will always double check that the number of pages is correct, either adding or removing pages from the bill as needed.

 If it looks like your call is going to take more than 15 minutes, your lawyer will let you know so that you can either extend the call or wrap the conversation up.
 If you’re having a productive discussion and decide to continue, it’s a flat rate of $39 per additional 15 minutes.

 The majority of customers get the answers they need in a Contract Review, but some situations require more than advice.
 If you need something bigger like revisions to your contract or a completely new agreement drafted, your lawyer will give you an upfront fixed-price quote for the work.
 If you decide to proceed with the work, you don’t pay until after the job’s done.